How to Clean Your Nose After Rhinoplasty

 posted by:

-Rhinoplasty is a very delicate, intricate type of facial cosmetic surgery that involves altering the appearance (and sometimes function) of the nose.
-While it is important to treat your rhinoplasty with care during your recovery period, it is also possible to clean your nose following your surgery.
+Rhinoplasty is a delicate, intricate type of facial cosmetic surgery that alters the appearance (and sometimes the function) of the nose.
+While it is essential to treat your rhinoplasty with care during your recovery period, it is also possible to clean your nose following your surgery.
 In fact, maintaining good facial and nasal hygiene is key to a successful and complication-free recovery.

 General Facts You Should Know